-These grants are awarded to second year and more senior students in the undegraduate programme and to first year students upwards in the Master’s programme until the completion of their studies.
-Every academic year, two grants are awarded to undergraduates and one to a Master’s student.
+These grants were awarded to second year and more senior students in the undegraduate programme and to first year students upwards in the Master’s programme until the completion of their studies.

 The philanthropist Ināra Teterev’s art grants were first awarded in 2012: in the Bachelor’s programme to Sandra Strēle (painting) and Lilita Bauģe (textile art), as well as to Master’s student Agita Šteinberga (sculpture).
 In 2014, all the grant recipients successfully completed their studies.